hiaslknopf/MAUSLinearityMeasurement/README.md

 * `run_pulse_sequence.py`: Run a defined sequence of pulses for amplifier testing, linearity measurements, ...
 * `GUI_Run_Sequence.py`: The same thing with an interface
+* `run_pulser_calibration.py`: Run a defined sequence of pulses and measure them using the Picoscope -> Save the data in a pickle file or analyze it directly
+* `Analyse_Pulser_Calibration.py`: Helper script for analysing pulser calibration data
 * `MAESTRO_Job.py`: Start an standardized acquisition using Jobfiles (.JOB)
-* Eventually run completely automated linearization or calibration measurements

 TODO:

-* Implement PicoScope Communication (PicoSDK)
-* Fully automated pulser calibration (PicoScope + Pulser) --> csv
+* Better triggering and analysis for pulser calibration
+* Implement a Pulser calibration GUI
-* The current .JOB file is just a placeholder for testing
+* The current .JOB file is just a placeholder for testing (Not sure if ever needed)
-* This has not been tested

 Ressources: